 is synthetic progesterone hormone that is given orally to prevent estrus in mares or to control the time that estrus starts.
 It contains the active ingredient altrenogest.
 For:

-Equine Mares Benefits: Regu-Mate effectively suppresses estrus in 95% of mares after 3 days of treatment.
+Benefits Regu-Mate effectively suppresses estrus in 95% of mares after 3 days of treatment.
 Regu-Mate can help mares attain regular estrus cycles, shorten prolonged estrus, and allow for scheduled breeding of mares during the usual breeding season.
 It's easy to administer - orally or top-dressed on grain.
-How it works:

 Regu-Mate is synthetic progesterone.
 When progesterone levels are high, generally estrus will not occur.